SofiUllah/EspamProtection/README.md

 Language: Python
 Associated Tools/Library: CNN, LSTM, Bi-LSTM, Sk-learn

-Following Set of Contributions have been made in this project based on work:
+Following Set of Contributions have been made in this project based on our work:
  We analyze the sequential and sentimental properties and relationships among texts of the email using Word-Embeddings and Bidirectional Long Short Term